You are viewing the Caracas chapter Global New York Acarigua

 Non-partisan governance, accountability, traceability and verifiable documentation.

-Request the dossier or tell us how you want to support.
+Request the dossier or tell us how you may support the development phase.

 Tell us whether you represent an institution, a company, a foundation or whether you would like to make an individual contribution.
-We will reply with the appropriate pathway to formalize your support.
+We will reply with the appropriate pathway to review sponsorship, partnership or individual support options once the applicable channel is confirmed.